NicoHood/PinChangeInterrupt/Readme.md

 Download the zip, extract and remove the "-master" of the folder.
 Install the library [as described here](http://arduino.cc/en/pmwiki.php?n=Guide/Libraries).

+As normal user you might wonder what I am talking about, maybe you should read how PinChangeInterrupts work.
+Its really important to understand what your are using.

 ### Basic example
 The basic example shows you how the library and its syntax work.

 You can attach your pins with the attach function and the digitalPinToPinChangeInterrupt(p) definition.
 Make sure your attached pin is actually a PinChangeInterrupt as listed above.

 Keep in mind that on Arduino Mega the definition excludes some pins like 14 (TX3) and 15 (RX3).
 You can still use them by manually passing attachPinChangeInterrupt(PCINT10, CHANGE);

 PinChangeInterrupts are always executed after each other.
-Make sure that the functions are short and have no Serial prints in it.
+Make sure that the functions are short and have no Serial prints nor delay in it.
-Lower pins on a port are executed faster.
-This means PCINT is faster than PCINT7.
-PCINT8 is on another port (port 1) and faster than PCINT15 for example.
+Lower pin numbers on a port are executed faster.
+This means PCINT0 is faster than PCINT7.
+PCINT8 is on another port (port 1) is faster than PCINT15 for example.
-As normal user you might wonder what I am talking about, maybe you should read how PinChangeInterrupts work.
-Its really important to understand what your are using.

 PinChangeInterrupts trigger for pin changes on a whole port so we have to check the difference between the last interrupt.
 That's why we also have in general a **delay between the interrupt call and the actual function execution**.